-Travel in Paris safely & securely by being aware of common scams run on tourists & travelers.
+Travel in Paris safely & securely by being aware of common scams targeting tourists & travelers.
 This Paris safety & security guide focuses on scams run by pickpockets and thieves in and around Paris Metro (subway), Paris RER, and intercity trains and Paris train stations.

 If you have a story you’d like to share to help others avoid the same scam, please contact ben@parisbytrain.com.